wjdp/abington10k/event.md

 ### Chip Timing

-New this year we are introducing chip timing.
+New this year we are introducing chip timing provided by Swift Timing.

 </div>